RasmussenLab/vamb/README_Taxometer.md

 pip install -e .
 ```

+Please note that this project requires Python version 3.9.0 or higher, but less than 3.12.

 In the future, it should become a part of the VAMB PyPi distribution.
 The updates will appear here and in the VAMB main README.

 ## Usage